lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 }
 ```

-You may have noticed that the viewController just got really small!
+You may have noticed that the ViewController just got really small!
 It is now only responsible for its views and those are set up by Interface Builder.
+Actually, that is not completely correct - it knows where the data for the Transformer is coming from - that is actually a responsibility.

 We will look at the `TransactionListTwoSourceTransformer`, but first, lets take a look at the `TransactionModel` and `TransactionGroup` classes.